pyk/pyk.sh/questions/2022-09-28-what-is-static-site-generator.md

 layout: question.njk
 title: What is Static Site Generator?
 description:
-    Prettier is a tool used by developers to check and fix the format of their code.
-It is an essential tool that you must use to write readable code with consistent formatting.
+    Static Site Generator is a program that process a directory with content and templates and renders them into a full HTML website.
+date: Last Modified
-date: 2022-09-28
+publishedAt: 2022-09-28
 tags:
     - post
     - faq